Planet Pulse

 5. Impact on water sources and aquatic life

-The frequency and severity of wildfires have alarmingly increased during the past few years Congressional Research Service (2023).
-These natural disasters have left a path of destruction in their wake, frequently being ignited by a confluence of causes including climate change, human activity, and protracted droughts.
+The frequency and severity of wildfires have alarmingly increased during the past few years.
+These natural disasters have left a path of destruction in their wake, frequently being ignited by a confluence of causes including climate change, human activity and droughts.
 Every region of our earth is susceptible to the fierce burn of wildfires, from deep woods to residential neighbourhoods.

 Environmental Impact